Published on 07-23-2011 10:00 AM

 Additionally the phrase climate change is part of the IPCC name itself!
 However, all three phrases refer to long term average changes over many different places and all three are used in the peer reviewed literature.

-Copyrighted, The United States Copyright Office (TXu 1-684-xxx) ULC Tribal: Universal Life Church Inter-Tribal.
-2001 - 2012 - All rights reserved.
-Images and texts on this site were believed to be in the public domain, fair use, or are used with the owner's permission.
-If it is believed that copyright infringement has occurred please provide this site's Webmaster with all documentation necessary to render a decision for removal.
-Universal Life Church - We are one! - ILC - MAIC - L6+/C4.3
+Copyright 2017 - UL Intertribal: Universal Life Intertribal.
+2001 - 2017 - All rights reserved.
+Images and texts on this site are in the public domain, Fair Use, or used with owner permission.
+If copyright infringement has occurred please provide this site's Webmaster with all documentation needed to request removal.